restrepo/colaboratory/README.md

-# colaboratory
+# Colaboratory
-Example of use of Google Colaboratory
+## How to use it
+Upload a jupyter notebook into Google Drive and try to open it.
+Choose "Open with colaboratory" to open the file in Gogle Drive.
+The first time may be is necessary to install the [extension]((https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo?hl=en).
+In Google Drive settings, choose Manage Apps and check the "Use by Dafault" Option of Colaboratory

-# To edit a GitHub notebook directly in collaboratory
+## To edit a GitHub notebook directly in collaboratory
 1. Change the first part: `https://github.com/` of the GitHub notebook visualization link:
 ```
 https://github.com/user/repo/blob/master/file.ipynb